janosver/rpi-measurements-api/README.md

 ```

 ### Database
-Create a new table using the following SQL script
+Create new tables using the following SQL scripts to store

+* Temperature and humidity data

 ```
 CREATE TABLE `TempAndHum` (
   `ID` int(11) NOT NULL AUTO_INCREMENT,